HDauven/dusk-forge/README.md

 ## Usage

-The main feature of `dusk-forge` is the `#[contract]` attribute macro.
+The main feature of Dusk Forge is the `#[contract]` attribute macro.
 This macro automatically generates wrapper functions required for interfacing with the Dusk VM, reducing boilerplate code in your project.

 Add `dusk_forge` as a dependency to your contract project: